top of page

 The Problem With the Old Name — PCOS

-By renaming the condition PMOS, the medical community is finally directing attention where it belongs: to the **complex, whole-body hormonal disruption** that drives every symptom a woman with this condition experiences.
+Cysts, when present, are a consequence of this dysfunction — not the cause.
+By renaming the condition PMOS, the medical community is finally directing attention where it belongs: to the complex, whole-body hormonal disruption that drives every symptom a woman with this condition experiences.

 What This Means for Your Treatment — PMOS